expo/expo/docs/pages/eas-update/environment-variables.md

 The command above will set the `API_URL` to `"http://localhost:3000"`.
 Now, it's time to access that value inside our project.

 To access it, we can use the `expo-constants` library.
-It's located under the `Constants.manifest2?.extra?.expoClient?.extra?.eas?.API_URL` property.
+It's located under the `Constants.expoConfig.extra.API_URL` property.

 ## Setting and getting environment variables when building